Mussadiq-iqbal/Mussadiq-iqbal/README.md

 - 👋 Hi, I’m @Mussadiq-iqbal
-- 👀 I’m interested in Data Analysis and Data Science
+- 👀 I’m interested in Ful Stack web development.
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently MERN stack
-- 💞️ I’m looking to collaborate onthis Data Cleaning and Wrangling for Data Science projects
+- 💞️ I’m looking to collaborate on this web development in front-end and back-end
 - 📫 How to reach me visit my Gmail 'mussadiq.iqbal2000@gmail.com'

 <!---